ferrucc-io/ferruccio/content/posts/company-size.md

 ## An engineer's quest to find the right company size

-The best proxy to understand what kind of work a software engineer will do is company size.
+A great proxy to understand what kind of work a software engineer will do is company size.

 So before looking for work opportunities it's worth spending time understanding where does one belong.